cloudflare/cloudflare-docs/content/turnstile/get-started/_index.md

 ## Sitekey and secret key

 To start using the Turnstile widget, you will need to obtain a sitekey and a secret key.
+The sitekey and secret key are always associated with one widget and cannot be reused for other widgets.

 The sitekey is public and used to invoke the Turnstile widget on your site.

-The secret key is generated upon the creation of a widget, allowing communication between your site and Cloudflare to verify responses for a solved challenge from Turnstile.
+The sitekey and secret key is generated upon the creation of a widget, allowing communication between your site and Cloudflare to verify responses for a solved challenge from Turnstile.
 The secret key should be kept safe and only known to the customer for security purposes.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/turnstile) and select your account and domain.
 2. *Step to get to landing page*